StevensND/switch-port-mods/Mario & Luigi Brothership/[01006D0017F7A000]/readme.md

 - **Level Of Detail**

 - **Resolution**: 1080p, 1440p (2K), 2160p (4K)

+> [!NOTE]
+You've to use Docked Mode for now

+If you use Handheld mode, you'll see that the HUD overlay doesn't scale properly and it's not full screen

+You can fix it by switch to Docked and then switching to Handheld again. **However the resolution will be the same**.
+This shouldn't happen.
+Wait for a fix.

 - **Speed Hack**: If you want to advance text faster or move faster, just use it.